 Flowers: White rays with yellow, aging to brown, disk flowers.

-Bloom: Spring, then again after monsoon rains arrive, even into fall.
+Bloom: Spring, then again after summer rains arrive, even into fall.

 Origin: Arizona to Texas, Utah and Mexico.